House passes developing country trade program

 The U.S. Chamber of Commerce pressed for renewal of the program in a letter to members of Congress, which said products imported under the program "generally do not compete with U.S.-made goods in any significant way."

-The chamber and other U.S. business groups also hope the House vote will help set the stage for Obama to formally submit trade deals with South Korea, Colombia and Panama to Congress.
+The chamber and other U.S. business groups also hope the House vote will help set the stage for President Barack Obama to formally submit trade deals with South Korea, Colombia and Panama to Congress.

 The decades-old GSP program has been caught up in a protracted debate on the three trade deals and the separate Trade Adjustment Assistance program to help retrain workers who have lost their jobs because of foreign competition.